-The Free Spirits of the Young Married Couples Class at First Baptist Church had a crafts meeting in the Lighthouse Electric on Fridada Nursing Home and some for themselves for Mothers Day.
+The Free Spirits of the Young Married Couples Class at First Baptist Church had a crafts meeting in the Lighthouse Electric on Friday May 9th.

 Camille Wideman of Judy Ann's Silks presented the class a demonstration of how to make silk flowers and arrangements.
-The class then joined in and made silk flower stick pins for the
+The class then joined in and made silk flower stick pins for the mothers at the Floydada Nursing Home and some for themselves for Mothers Day.

 Refreshments of brownies and punch were served by Trena Simpson.
-Those present were Donna McClendon, Daphna Simpson, Pam Overstreet, Regi Gross, Stacey Reeves, Lee Finley, Trena Simpson, Becky Mc-Dowell, Stacey Smith, and Susan Greene.
+Those present were Donna McClendon, Daphna Simpson, Pam Overstreet, Regi Gross, Stacey Reeves, Lee Finley, Tre-

-Smalley-Smith Ren July Wedding Plan
+Smalley-Smith Re July Wedding Pla

-Mr. and Mrs. Gerald School and Smalley of Petersburg announce the engagement and approaching marriage of School He their daughter, Penny Nannette, to Jimmy Charles Smith, son of Mr. and Mrs. J.C.
-Smith, also of Peters-
+Mr. and Mrs. Gerald Smalley of Petersburg announce the engagement and approaching marriage, of their daughter, Penny Nannette, to Jimmy Charles Smith, son of Mr. and Mrs. J.C.
+Smith, also of Petersof the Or laced on the decea called.